 Like when I was living in Korea.
 No bag on Earth could have helped me look more like. a local (In case you didn’t know, I have blonde hair and green eyes.
 So not very Korean).

-I have now had this bag for a solid three years and have nothing negative to say.
+I have now had my Cabin Max Metz Bag for a solid three years and have nothing negative to say.

 Besides minor wear and tear:

 This bag is still in great condition, fully functional, and has survived a three week trip with me through Europe.

 Throughout that trip, this bag was my only piece of luggage, minus a small day bag that I used daily.

 Designed with lightweight, durable (no tears in my bag yet), water-resistant material:

 This carry on bag for women has a whopping 44 L capacity the dimensions, 21″X 14″ X 9″, are the maximum allowed on any IATA (International Air Transport Association) flight.